ajitagupta/motivationforeverybody/README.md

 ## How to Create a Successful Process

-Let’s start with what you need to do in order to succeed.
+Here is what you need to do in order to succeed.

 1. Set your goal (e.g. running a marathon, losing 40 kg)
 2. Set aside decision anxiety and choose a reasonably promising routine: just pick a process (that matches your current fitness level).
 Don’t worry about which training program is "best", especially because you have no way of knowing which program is best for you.